primaryobjects/chatskills/readme.md

 While a session is open for a user, all input from the user is directed to the activated skill.
 In this manner, the user does not need to re-request a skill ("chatskills, ask hello to say hi").
 Instead, the user can simply provide text, which will be matched against the currently executing skill's intents.

-An intent can keep a session open by returning true and end a session by returning false.
+An intent can keep a session open by returning `true` or by calling `res.shouldEndSession(false)` and end a session by returning `false` or by calling `res.shouldEndSession(true)`.
 An intent may also omit a return statement, which is the same as returning false.

 For an example using session, see the [horoscope](https://github.com/primaryobjects/chatskills/blob/master/horoscope.js#L31) skill.
 Notice, the intent asks the user a question and then returns true to keep the session going.
 The intent only returns false once a valid response is given, thus, ending the session.